teajay-fr/vim-cmake-project/README.md

 It will create build directory and put all binaries into that directory.

     :CMakeBar
 will open sidebar with project files.
-"Space" key is mapped to open file from sidebar on main window.
+"Enter" key is mapped to open file from sidebar on main window.
+It is possible to customize mapping by providing for example such command in vimrc script file

+    :nmap <leader><CR> <Plug>CMakeProjectShowFileInWindow

 License
 =======